 The Fixed modifications is also a standard GPMAW modification file, but with the name 'fixedmod.mod'.
 You can load and edit this file in the 'Edit modification dialog', Chapter 4.3.
-The first time you run the MS/MS search function, this file will be created automatically.
+The first time you run the MS/MS search function, this file will be created automatically if not present.